expectedparrot/edsl/docs/questions.rst

 Note that a unique `question_name` has been automatically generated based on the parameter values.
+This is necessary in order to pass the questions to a `Survey` object.

-We can also specify that the paramater values be inserted in the question name (so long as they are Pythonic):
+We can alternatively specify that the paramater values be inserted in the question name to create the unique identifiers (so long as they are Pythonic):

 .. code-block:: python